collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 If a change needs to be made, you can
 * Ask the pull request author to make a change to the pull request
-* Push additional commits yourself to the pull request branch
+* Push additional commits yourself to the pull request branch on GitHub
 * Make the change locally yourself, merge the branch with the branch it is intended to be merged with locally, and push to the branch on GitHub

 </td></tr>

 <tr><td width="30%">